To give you the best homeschool conference experience possible on April 1-2, we’ve collected these helpful tips:

 Many first-time attendees report being overwhelmed at first by the sheer size of our vendor hall – let alone visiting with each booth!

-To make it a little less overwhelming, give yourself some grace.
+To make it a little less overwhelming, give yourself some time.
 Plan at least 1-2 passes through the hall, to get the most from your experience.
 (We’ve published the vendor list ahead of time so you can familiarize yourself with the vendors and plan your shopping.)

 9. Plan for meals.